Skip to main content

 }

 Each read_routes.<name> / write_routes.<name> is exactly what .toJsonString() would have produced for the underlying batch — no envelope.
-Once deployed, callers invoke the routes by name at POST /v1/query/<name>, passing the parameters as the JSON body.
+To execute one of these queries, produce its dynamic envelope through the typed call helpers below and POST it to /v1/query.
 Route names must be unique across reads and writes; duplicates throw GenerateError at bundle time.
-Calling a stored route — the wire shape is much smaller than the dynamic envelope because the route is already registered.
-The body is just the parameter object.

 3. Typed call helpers

-defineQueries(...) also exposes a typed call map.
-Each entry is a function that takes the route’s parameter values (inferred from defineParams) and returns a serializable DynamicQueryRequest.
-The argument is fully type-checked from the parameter schema; unknown keys, missing keys, and wrong value types are all compile errors:
+defineQueries(...) / define_queries(...) also exposes a call map.
+Each entry is a function that takes the route’s parameter values and returns a serializable DynamicQueryRequest.
+TypeScript infers the input type from defineParams; Python validates unknown keys, missing keys, and wrong value types at call time.

 queries.call.user_by_username({